 The U.S. Department of State website contains government-sponsored information regarding travel abroad, individual country profiles, travel alerts, travel warnings and worldwide cautions.
 We strongly encourage you to review this information and take advantage of the following Department of State links and services:

-- The Students Abroad website provides government-sponsored information about study abroad.
+- Visit Students Abroad for government-sponsored information about study abroad.